 - Press Keyboard shortcut Windows + I to open Settings then click Update and Security.

-- Now select option Remove Everything.
+- Now select the option Remove Everything.
 It removes all your files, apps settings, and starts with a clean install of Windows 10.

 - Select Remove Files and Clean The Drive.
 It will take extra time, but it is a safe option for selling or donating your PC.

 In some cases, you may want to erase the contents of a hard drive or USB drive.
 Options like Eraser allow you to overwrite them by refilling with random data.
 It means nobody can recover it using other software tools.

 It’s pretty easy to do.
 Download the software and select the drive you want to erase.
 You have other options, too, including:

 - Complete erase: permanently deletes all existing files to make them unrecoverable.

 - Wipe deleted data without affecting existing files.

 - Creating bootable drives that you can use when the hard drive doesn’t work.

 - Wipe external drives, including USB, SD cards, hard drives, and other storage media.

 People who are the most concerned about ensuring complete erasure often combine this method with one of the above options.
 You can create a bunch of useless data in its place.
 The easiest is using your built-in webcam to record a black image for as much capacity as your hard drive can hold.